 There are 3 things that need to be done well …

-- Find a search phrase that enough people are typing, where you can the competition onto page one.
+- Locating a search phrase that enough people are typing, where you can beat the competing pages onto page one of the search results.

-- Make sure that you set up the website page as well as you can ( and related site-wide things too ).
+- Making sure that you set up the website page as well as you can ( and related site-wide things too ) this is META tags & a speedy page load etc.

 Here’s a good solution for people with WordPress websites …